Hillary and Clinton: Productions

 Hillary and Clinton premiered at the Victory Gardens Theater in Chicago, where it was directed by Chay Yew and ran from April 1 to May 1, 2016.
 Subsequent productions were staged in theaters in Philadelphia, Richmond, and Dallas.
 In all of these pre-Broadway productions, Hillary Clinton was portrayed by African-American women.

 Broadway

 A Broadway production of Hillary and Clinton was announced in October 2018, and The Hollywood Reporter reported that the play had gone through major changes since its original run.
-The Broadway production is directed by Joe Mantello and stars Laurie Metcalf as Hillary Clinton and John Lithgow as Bill Clinton.
-It is produced by Scott Rudin, with set design by Chloe Lamford, costume design by Ann Roth, and lighting design by Hugh Vanstone.
+The Broadway production was directed by Joe Mantello and starred Laurie Metcalf as Hillary Clinton and John Lithgow as Bill Clinton.
+It was produced by Scott Rudin, with set design by Chloe Lamford, costume design by Ann Roth, and lighting design by Hugh Vanstone.

-Previews began on March 16, 2019, at the John Golden Theatre with the official opening on April 18.
-It is the first Broadway play to feature Hillary Clinton as a leading character.
+Previews began on March 16, 2019 at the John Golden Theatre with the official opening on April 18.
+It was the first Broadway play to feature Hillary Clinton as a leading character.

 The play closed on June 23, 2019.
 It was originally scheduled to close on July 21, 2019, but on June 18, 2019, it was announced the show was closing early due to poor ticket sales.